a-a-k/WeatherMCPServer/WeatherMcpServer/README.md

 For example you can ask: `What's the weather in Paris?` and the assistant will call the `get_current_weather` tool from this server.

+### Running tests

+Unit and integration tests can be executed with `dotnet test`.
+Integration tests require a valid `OPENWEATHER_API_KEY` environment variable to be set so that real requests can be performed against OpenWeatherMap.
+The GitHub Actions workflow sets this variable from the repository secrets when running tests.

 ## Publishing to NuGet.org

 1. Run `dotnet pack -c Release` to create the NuGet package